Frequently asked questions about cord blood and cord tissue

 Yes.
 Cord blood and/or cord tissue collection can be done in conjunction with delayed clamping.
 However, it is advised that the delayed clamping occur for 30 to 60 seconds (no more than one minute) in accordance with recommendations from the Society of Obstetricians and Gynecologists in Canada.*

 Is my family healthy (it should be kept in mind this could change at any time)?
 Why should I continue storing?
 What does research show?
 Will this be helpful in old age?
 What is treatable at this point in time?
-What is the current annual storage fee and will that change?

 Some people suggest that the chance of using a cord blood sample is 1 in 10,000.
 Others estimate 1 in 2,700.
 There is a recent publication by Neitfeld et al, (2008) that estimates that the chances of a person using a stored cord blood sample before the age of 70 is about 1 in 400 based on current treatments.
 When the addition of future treatment applications for diseases is discovered these odds of use will increase.*